 Air Door Actuators

-Air conditioning cases contain air doors that control the flow of air through the system.
-There are at least three diverter doors and one blend door in the basic air conditioning system.
+Air conditioning cases contain air doors that control air flow through the system.
+The basic air conditioning system has at least three diverter doors and one blend door.
 Diverter or mode doors are typically either open or closed, while blend doors that mix air have many positions.

-Electric actuators often require replacement for failure or making a clicking sound in operation.
-This is because as they wear the end points change or the plastic gears inside the actuator have broken or stripped.
+Electric actuators often require replacement for making a clicking sound in operation.
+As they wear, the endpoints change, or the plastic gears inside the actuator break and strip.

 The method used to calibrate the actuator depends on the manufacturer.
-Some systems have a procedure that involves momentarily removing and then replacing the HVAC fuse and then waiting a specified period of time while the motors move from end to end and synchronize with the controller.
+Some systems have a procedure that involves momentarily removing and replacing the HVAC fuse and waiting a specified time while the motors move from end to end and synchronize with the controller.
 Some require the technician to press and hold two buttons on the panel while the motors calibrate.
-The climate control mode of a scan tool is used to calibrate newer vehicles with automatic climate control systems.
+The climate control mode of a scan tool is used to calibrate new vehicles with automatic climate control systems.